arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 🖼️ **Results and Discussions 2**

-As I said the previous dataset is Old and with small quantites data of data samples, there may be some limitations to judge this model perfomance at industry level.
+As I said the previous dataset is old and with small quantites data of data samples, there may be some limitations to judge this model perfomance at industry level.
 So to experiment more on this model I taken Another Dataset [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/ARM-A15%20CPU%20dataset%20PATMOS'17.csv).
 $\textcolor{red}{General \space Discussion \space about \space data}$
 - This data is taken out from *PATMOS'17* conference, The power measurement samples collected from power sensor  built into the ODROID-XU3 platform, which contains an
  Exynos-5422 SoC with a quad-core ARM Cortex-A7 CPU cluster and a quad-core ARM Cortex-A15 CPU cluster.